 There seemed to be much more randomness that would never fly today.
-I don't think they could go back or it would be a completely different show but it would be cool to have a true variety show on the air again that isn't some sort of talent competition.
+I don't think they could go back, or it would be an entirely different show, but it would be cool to have a proper variety show on the air again that isn't some sort of talent competition.

-Anyways, I had fun watching this episode and now it's time to The Wicker Breakdown of episode 3:
+Anyways, I had fun watching this episode, and now it's time for The Wicker Breakdown of episode 3:

 - Rob Reiner then takes the stage as some lounge singer character and eventually sings a version of Blowing in the Wind, which then leads into a real intro where Reiner pulls off his wig and give another quick monolog.

-- There was then a sketch for the National Pancreas Association, which led to the realization that this is the true birthplace of my "Ow my pancreas" reference that I often us and thought it came from The Gary Shandling Show.
+- There was then a sketch for the National Pancreas Association, which led to the realization that this is the actual birthplace of my "Ow my pancreas" reference that I often us and thought it came from The Gary Shandling Show.

 - This transitioned into a sketch that started on the premise that the show was pranking Rob Reiner and hiding the fact that his wife, Penny Marshall, was there.
 She then comes out and then they never reference the prank at all and just go into a sketch about a faux pas runway show.
 One of the runway models was wearing a squirrel mask which actually would be fashionable these days.